Table of Contents

-The causes of less common secondary osteoporosis are immobilization, endocrine disorders (e.g., Cushing syndrome, hyperthyroidism, primary hyperparathyroidism) and/or long-term treatment with medication that induces osteoporosis (e.g., glucocorticoids, anticonvulsants, a glitazone, antiandrogens).
+The causes of the less common secondary osteoporosis are immobilization, endocrine disorders (e.g., Cushing syndrome, hyperthyroidism, primary hyperparathyroidism) and/or long-term treatment with medication that induces osteoporosis (e.g., glucocorticoids, anticonvulsants, glitazone, antiandrogens).

 Early symptoms of osteoporosis often include diffuse back pain.
-With a progressive course of the disease, patients may develop angular kyphosis (a so-called gibbus) or experience a loss in height due to vertebral compression fractures.
+With a progressive course of the disease, patients may develop angular kyphosis (a.k.a. gibbus) or experience a loss in height due to vertebral compression fractures.
 Other pathological fractures may affect the long bones (femur, humerus).

 Which foods are good sources of calcium and how does the body absorb it?

 “Got Milk?” or Is It Not Healthy After All?

 As a physician, you should always strive to establish a doctor-patient relationship based on mutual trust.
 This implies not having an exclusively pathogenetic perspective but also contributing to overall health maintenance.
 This can be done by providing guidance on a health-promoting lifestyle, including nutrition counseling.
 Use your status and knowledge to do away with fallacious beliefs regarding, e.g., the physiology of nutrition!

 The following table gives you an overview of the calcium content of selected foods.
 While the calcium content of dairy products is indeed higher than in other foods, this should not lead to hasty conclusions as the absorption of calcium from these food sources is influenced by the combination of other food products (see below):